pfertyk/blog/content/2016-11-01-slack-integration-that-would-be-great.md

-Title: Automatically respond to Slack messages containing specified text
+Title: Automatically respond to Slack messages containing specific text
 Date: 2016-11-01
 Summary: Yeah, that would be great

 Recently I tried to create a Slack bot.
-It's job would be to read the messages and, if *that would be great* was detected in the content, respond to the message with a picture of Bill Lumbergh from *Office Space* (yeah, I'm a funny guy).
+It's job was to read messages and, if *'that would be great'* was detected in the content, respond to the message with a picture of Bill Lumbergh from *Office Space* (yeah, I'm a funny guy).
 But I found out that the learning resources are somewhat scattered around the Internet.
-It was difficult for a person not familiar with Slack API and with bots in general to quickly get a grip of the whole process (I just wanted a simple bot, not the whole API documentation).
+It was difficult for a person not familiar with Slack API and with bots in general to quickly create nothing more than a simple bot.
+I finally put together the information from different sources and decided to describe the process here.

-I finally succeeded, and I would like to help others with a similar problem.
-This post will show you how to integrate with Slack in two ways: sing bot users and outgoing webhooks.
-You don't have to know anything about Slack or Python frameworks, but the basic Python skills and a Heroku account are required (unless you want to host the solution on your own server).
-The code will be simple and will do this one and only task that I mentioned: detect the text and respond with an image.
+This post will show you how to integrate with Slack in two ways: using bot users and outgoing webhooks.
+You don't have to know anything about Slack or Python frameworks, but basic Python skills are required (also a Heroku account or your own server would be helpful).
+The code will be simple and will do the one and only task that I mentioned: detect the text and respond with an image.
 Let't get right to it!

-## First attempt: bot user
+## Bot users

 Slack allows you to create [bot users](https://api.slack.com/bot-users).
 They are very similar to normal users, except they can be controlled using the API token.